 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

 Following a preliminary triage to eliminate submissions unsuitable for Rare Tumors all papers are sent out for review.
 The covering letter is important.
-To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
-If your paper should be considered for fast-track publication, please explain why.
+To help the Editor in their preliminary evaluation, please indicate why you think the paper suitable for publication.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 Rare Tumors utilizes a single-blind peer review process in which the reviewer’s name and information is withheld from the author.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the Editor-in-Chief who then makes the final decision.